 The Apps or functions on the cheaper eWatch were basically as all the others, walking steps, sleep patterns, Blood Pressure monitor, Running, calculator, even can take pictures via your phone and so on, and on.
-But I personally found many of these to be clunky (is that a word?) and the App for the phone, I found very difficult to set up and/or pair with my old iPhone.
-Also the choice of watch faces just didn’t do it for me at all.
+But personally I found most of these to be clunky (is that a word?) and the phone App, I found difficult to set up and/or pair with my old iPhone.
+Also the choice of watch faces didn’t impress.

 The Huawei Heath App I found synchronised fine with my watch and whilst it may not be super, duper, seems to manage the functions pretty well.
-For me with the few functions I use (mostly Blood Pressure at my age) it is nothing short of brilliant.
+For me with the few functions I use (mostly Blood Pressure at my age) it is very good.
 By the way, the watch buzzes when I’ve been sitting too long doing nothing, and reminds me by way of a small graphic, to get off my butt and do some exercise!
 And that’s a good thing.

-So, this is my one and only Smart Watch and probably the only one I’ll ever have – it does what I want just nicely, I can read it and I can understand it.
-It works just dandy with my old iPhone 5.
+So, this is my one and only Smart Watch and it should be interesting to see how it gets on with me – it does what I want, I can read it and understand it.
+It works fine with my old iPhone 5.
 I understand it gets notifications from my iPhone (I’ve seen them!) and it maybe can remotely operate my iPhone if I could figure that out too.
 But as I’m not into messaging, or Facebook or Twitter of any of the many Social Media sites around – Hell I don’t even read texts?
-This little watch is about as perfect for me as it can be.
+This little watch seems to be OK.

-I reckon I’ve made a pretty “Smart” choice and I’m happy.
-Huawei!
+However, time will tell and let’s hope I’ve made a “Smart” choice and so far (early days) I’m happy.

 I have some images of the App showing the Sleep Monitor – on my old iPhone 5.